Winter-4/Daniel_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/eNRlPnJSBbU?si=I9Fve0eyifgYlNAW" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen style="border: 3px solid #c3ff00;"></iframe>

 For my first milestone, I have created the main body of the machine, creating the backbone for bluetooth connection.
 All motors work in coordination with the code inputted into the Arduino, being transported into an L298N Motor Controller.
 All of this is being powered by a battery case with an On/Off switch.
+Four DC motors power each wheel, rotating using the output of an L-298 H-bridge motor control.
+One limit of only one L-298 H-bridge is that it can only control the motors in pairs, and cannot control each motor individually.
+The Arduino NANO and UNO are microcontrollers that allow efficient code processing with an input and output.
 One challenge I ran into was providing enough power for the motors to run.
 As a result, I used my computer to power the motors when testing, and plan to substitute and test my battery, case, and wiring for further ease of use.

 # Schematics